carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-strip.rst

 .. option:: --strip-debug, -g

- Remove all debug sections.

-.. option:: --strip-sections

- Remove all section headers and all sections not in segments.
+ Remove all debug sections from the output.

 .. option:: --strip-symbol <symbol>, -N